kiabdu/mytasks/backend/readme.md

 - **User Authentication**: Secure login functionality to protect your tasks.
 - **Cross-Device Sync**: Access your tasks from any android phone you log into.
 - **Task Management**:
-    - Create new tasks
+    - create new tasks
-    - Edit existing tasks
+    - edit existing tasks
-    - Delete tasks
+    - delete tasks
-    - Mark tasks as complete
+    - mark tasks as complete
 - **Persistent Storage**: Tasks are stored in an H2 SQL database for reliability.

 ## Tech Stack